ayush-09/ayush-09/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Data Structure
+- 🌱 I’m currently learning Data Structure, Deep Learning
-- 👯 I’m looking to collaborate on Real-time Projects
+- 👯 I’m looking to collaborate on Real-time Projects.
 - 🤔 I’m looking for help with Algorithms.
 - 💬 Ask me about Machine Learning or any AI stuff
 - 📫 How to reach me: website: http://ayush-09.github.io/